CabooseExia/DSA4264-Problem-2/technical-report-template.md

 ### 2.3 Assumptions
 Our team assumed that we are experts at recognising hate and toxic comments. (help)

+Temporal Stability of Toxicity Trends: It is assumed that trends in toxicity are relatively stable and can be analyzed over the selected time period without significant external disruptions (such as policy changes on Reddit or societal shifts) that might introduce bias.

+Adequate Model Generalization: The model selected (sileod/deberta-v3-base-tasksource-toxicity) is assumed to generalize well on the labeled data, despite its slightly lower F1-score compared to gpt-4o-mini.
+This assumes that the difference in performance will not significantly impact the overall accuracy of toxicity and hatefulness labeling.

+Given that the moderation feature is limited, we also assume that comments marked as `[deleted]` or `[removed]` are not inherently toxic or hateful.
+This assumption is based on the understanding that such comments may have been removed for reasons unrelated to toxicity, such as user discretion or unrelated policy violations, rather than due to harmful content.

 <!-- *In this subsection, you should set out the key assumptions for this data science project that, if changed, will affect the problem statement, success criteria, or feasibility.
 You do not need to detail out every single assumption if the expected impact is not significant.*

 *For example, if we are building an automated fraud detection model, one important assumption may be whether there is enough manpower to review each individual decision before proceeding with it.* -->